txiejun/protobuf.js/README.md

 * The library will try to generate optimized type specific encoders and decoders at runtime, which requires `new Function(...)` (basically `eval`) support.
 If code generation is not supported, it uses an equivalent but slower fallback.

-* Options are supported but handled differeently than the official implementation does because the internal structure of this package does not rely on `descriptor.proto`.
+* Options are supported but handled differently than by the official implementation because the internals of this package do not rely on `google/protobuf/descriptor.proto`.

 * If you'd like to use node's buffer API in the browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor, or that of any compatible library, to `protobuf.util.Buffer`.